dgaydukov/cert-aws/sa/files/sa.md

 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.
 SWF offers rich SDK for quick development.
 To coordinate tasks, you write a program that gets the latest state of each task from Amazon SWF and uses it to initiate subsequent tasks.
 Task - any invocation within app (code execution, web-server call, human action), they processed by workers, that take tasks, execute it and return result back.
-Decider i-s a program that controls the coordination of tasks (ordering/concurrency/scheduling).
-You can build your own coordination system, but you should take care that
+Decider is a program that controls the coordination of tasks (ordering/concurrency/scheduling).
+You can build your own coordination system, but you should take care that:
 * tasks may fail, timeout, require restarts
 * tracking and visualizing tasks can be challenging
 * you must ensure that some tasks assigned only once, and tracked all the way down